Chart Color Schemes

 Paralowie was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Paralowie's population shows high cultural diversity, with 31.4% born overseas and 32.5% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 35.3%.
-Buddhism is significantly higher than average, comprising 8.2% compared to Greater Adelaide's 2.4%.
+Paralowie, surveyed in June 2021, showed higher cultural diversity than most local areas, with 31.4% of residents born overseas and 32.5% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 35.3% of Paralowie's population, as of June 2021 data.
+Buddhism stood out at 8.2%, significantly higher than Greater Adelaide's average of 2.4%.

 Frequently Asked Questions - Diversity